-- New/fresh or increased bleeding. - Any offensive smelling or discoloured discharge. - Pain not controlled with pain relief medication. - Nausea or vomiting that prevents you from keeping fluid down. - Signs of an infection such as; feeling feverish or unwell, any pain or swelling at operation site, offensive discharge. - Signs of a DVT such as; pain or swelling in your legs, shortness of breath.
+- New/fresh or increased bleeding. - Any offensive smelling or discoloured discharge. - Severe pain not controlled with pain relief medication. - Nausea or vomiting that prevents you from keeping fluid down. - Signs of an infection such as: feeling feverish or unwell, any severe pain or concerns with your operation site. - Signs of a DVT such as; pain, redness or swelling in your legs, or shortness of breath.